appwriters-dev/masterflutter/chapters/ch05-flutter-basics/ls04-scrolling-layout.md

 Display a list of 100 names in a scrolling area.
 The list should be displayed in a `ListView` widget.
 Each item in the list should be a `Text` widget with a name.
 The names can be generated using the [faker](https://pub.dev/packages/faker) package.

+> Note: Make sure to explore different properties of `ListView` widget.
+For example, you can set the `scrollDirection` property to `Axis.horizontal` to display the list horizontally.

 ### 2. List of Images

 Display a list of 10 images in a scrolling area.
 The list should be displayed in a `ListView` widget.
 Each item in the list should be an `Image` widget with a random image.
 The images can be generated using the [faker](https://pub.dev/packages/faker) package.

+### 3. Products List

+Imagine you are building a list of products for an e-commerce application.
+Each product has a name, price, and an image.
+Display a list of 10 products in a scrolling area.
+The list should be displayed in a `ListView` widget.
+Each item in the list should be a `Container` widget with a product name, price, and an image.

+> Note: For images use [Pixabay](https://pixabay.com/) or [Pexels](https://www.pexels.com/).

 ## Resources